AI assistants are now a traffic channel

 Where MX fits

 SEO, GEO and AEO describe how a page presents itself to search engines, generative answer engines, and citation slots.
-They are surface disciplines, and they keep changing because the surface keeps changing.
+They're presentation disciplines, and they keep changing because the interfaces keep changing.
 MX is a different kind of thing.
-It is the contract underneath the page, the layer that lets a machine verify what it is reading rather than guess from appearance.
+It's the contract underneath the page, the layer that lets a machine verify what it's reading rather than guess from appearance.

 What I would do this week

-If I were running content for an organisation today, I would do three things in the next seven days.
+If I were running content for a team today, I would do three things in the next seven days.

 Find the AI Assistant row in Google Analytics 4.
-If it is not there yet, the rollout has not reached the account; check again in a week.
-If it is there, take a screenshot of the current numbers and the percentage share.
-That is your baseline.
+If it isn't there yet, the rollout hasn't reached the account; check again in a week.
+If it's there, take a screenshot of the current numbers and the percentage share.
+That's your baseline.

 Pick the ten pages you most want an AI assistant to quote.
 For each one, ask Gemini and ChatGPT a question that page is meant to answer.
 Note who they cite.
 Save the results.